kkoniuszy/STALKER2Tweak/README.md

 ## Known Issues
 Please report any issues you see.

 - Adjusting the viewmodel FOV significantly can lead to visual errors.
+These will not be fixed.

 ## Credits
 [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) for ASI loading. <br />